cs1302uga/cs1302-ce20/README.md

 ### Getting Started

-1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `cs1302-ce20`:
+1. Use Git to clone the repository for this exercise onto Odin into a subdirectory called `cs1302-ce20`:

    ```
    $ git clone --depth 1 https://github.com/cs1302uga/cs1302-ce20.git
    ```

+## Exercise Steps

-### Exercise Steps
+### Checkpoint 1 Steps

 1. Copy over your work from the `src/cs1302/ce19` directory of `cs1302-ce19` into the `src/cs1302/ce20` directory of `cs1302-ce20` and update the package